Written for you, the founder, on how to use me.

 Who I am

 👋🏽 Hello!
-I'm Ian Logan, VP Engineering at Rose Rocket (YC S16).
+I'm Ian Logan, an investor, advisor, and former Airbnb engineering leader.
 I’m also an operator angel investor and backer of founders.

 Previously, I was the 1st payments engineer and employee ~20 at Airbnb (YC W09).
 For 6+ years, I was one of the first engineering leaders directing over 110 engineers as Airbnb grew 100X on every metric. 📈